 Maximum 100 points

-How to apply for Saskatchewan PNP without a job offer in 2020?
+How to Apply for Saskatchewan PNP Without a Job Offer in 2021?

-- Step 1: Create a profile in the Express Entry System.
+- Step 1: Create an Express Entry Profile.

 - Step 2: When asked about your preference for residence choose Saskatchewan.

 - Step 3: Create your profile on the online portal of SINP.